lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 _What's `usize`?_

 Rust is extremely uptight about Types...
-Including the index for our Array `bitmap`.
+Including the index for our Array `self.bitmaps`.

 In Rust, Arrays are indexed by integers of the `usize` Type.
 (Somewhat like `size_t` in C)